-White House a ‘dump’ for Trump
+White House not a ‘dump’ for Trump but others disagree

 It’s not unheard-of for journalists to encounter mice or moldy carpets in the White House press room, which was a swimming pool until President Nixon converted it into a bowling alley.

 Mr. Trump’s supposed estimation of his new digs emerged deep in a Sports Illustrated story about his love affair with golf.
 The president reportedly told a group of golfing companions, “That White House is a real dump.”

-White House aides denied the quote, but many others who have worked there say it’s a dump — a historical gem and an inspiration, but still a dump.
+White House aides denied the quote, and then Mr. Trump took to Twitter on Wednesday night to rebut it personally.

+“I love the White House, one of the most beautiful buildings (homes) I have ever seen.
+But Fake News said I called it a dump — TOTALLY UNTRUE,” he wrote.

 “I don’t know if he said it, but I agree that it is [a dump],” said Doug Wead, an author and historian who worked in the White House under President George H.W.
 Bush.
 “It’s so small, it’s so confined, it’s so limited, it’s ridiculous.
 It needs to be totally overhauled.”